anouarjlidi/AgateApps/docs/api.md

 First, check out [what is CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing).

-When using the backoffice to manage the map, we face a problem: the backend is under one subdomain, usually `back.esteren.dev` in dev, and the webservices are under another subdomain, usually `api.esteren.dev`.
+When using the backoffice to manage the map, we face a problem: the backend is under one subdomain, usually `back.esteren.docker` in dev, and the webservices are under another subdomain, usually `api.esteren.docker`.

 To manage non-GET HTTP requests, a full setup must be configured in your app.